stevehemingway/newblog/content/posts/Sept_kpn.md

 parking along with ground floor commercial unit (Use A1, A2, A3, D1 or
 D2) fronting London Road.
 The deadline for responding to this is the 6th September.

-Please contact your NHDC councillors if you would like to discuss these or any other matters: **Steve Hemingway**, steve@stevehemingway.com or phone 01438 940594 (please include STD code when dialling) and **Steve Deakin-Davies**, stevedeakindavies@gmail.com or phone 07949 435435.

-Or be in touch directly with your County Councillor **Richard Thake**: richard.thake@hertfordshire.gov.uk, phone 07973 157605

-Or your Member of Parliament **Stephen McPartland**: stephen@stephenmcpartland.co.uk, Stephen McPartland MP, House of Commons, Westminster, London, SW1A 0AA